mfactory-lab/svt-agent/README.md

 # SVT Agent
-SVT Agent is an application for secure communication with the server through the blockchain
+SVT Agent is an app for secure communication with the server through the solana blockchain.

 ## Getting Started
-You must know your `CHANNEL_ID` before installing the agent.
+You must to know your channel id (`CID`) before installing the agent.

 Run this command

 `shell
-CHANNEL_ID=...
-CLUSTER=devnet sh -c "$(curl -sSfL https://svt.one/install-agent.sh)"
+CLUSTER=devnet CID=... sh -c "$(curl -sSfL https://mfactory-lab.github.io/svt-agent/install.sh)" `
-`

 # Configuration